April 27, 2022 | 10 Min

 Are you an online retailer looking to significantly improve the quality of your storefront experience?

-With the launch of Salesforce Commerce Cloud (SFCC) in headless mode and the release of its PWA-based storefront frontend (PWA Kit), you now have a huge opportunity to make that happen.
+With the launch of Salesforce Commerce Cloud (SFCC) in headless mode and the release of its PWA-based storefront frontend (Composable Storefront), you now have a huge opportunity to make that happen.

 Moving to a PWA-based storefront powered by headless commerce APIs can accelerate your page load speed and boost your SEO performance (the subject of an upcoming blog post).
 It can even help improve your Accessibility score.

 In this post I’m going to examine the impact of page load performance and walk through the suite of performance analysis tools that Google provides for measurement.
-Then I’ll look at how the PWA Kit Headless Salesforce Accelerator improves those performance scores, even over highly optimized SFRA storefronts.
+Then I’ll look at how the Composable Storefront Headless Salesforce Accelerator improves those performance scores, even over highly optimized SFRA storefronts.

 Why page load performance matters